-The First Friend To Tie The Knot Is Forgotten
+8 Things That Happen When You're The First Of Your Friends To Tie The Knot

 You're loving the married life with your hubby, while your gal pals are doing what they do best: living it up like total queens.

 Each stage comes with different perks.
 Being married to someone whom you fall more in love with each day is a high like no other, while chilling with the single squad always makes for a crazy fun time.

 Most of us out there are all too familiar with what a girl squad entails.

 Our mains know how to come in clutch, through thick and thin.
 We've most likely battled and conquered high school drama together, texted and missed each other every day throughout college and crushed post-college woes as a crew.

 We've supported each other and been the biggest cheerleaders.
 We've been front and center for the most monumental moments in our bestie's lives.

 And then, out of nowhere, something changes.
 IT happens.